alex-zheludov/CodingAgent/docs/multi-agent-orchestration-requirements.md

 ### 16.2 External Services

-- Azure OpenAI (existing)
+- Azure OpenAI (single endpoint for all agents)
-- Google AI API (new - requires API key)
-- Optional: OpenAI API (fallback)

 ### 16.3 Infrastructure